-One funded project can help other species but what is the impact?
+One funded project can help several species but what is the impact?

 For example, the Wild Animal Health Fund supported a study of the critically endangered species, the mountain chicken frog.
 The results uncovered a better understanding of the frog’s nutritional requirements.
-As a result, the nutritional study is acting as a model for other amphibian species.
+As a result, the nutritional study is acting as a model to help other species.
 Now, other amphibian species of conservation concern can benefit.

 Thus, the impact of the Wild Animal Health Fund studies is far-reaching.
 Many times, like in the above case, there is a crossover that helps similar species.
 However, we have much more to uncover if we are going to make a difference in the lives of zoo animals and wildlife.

 Unfortunately, We cannot do this without your generous donations and your assistance in spreading awareness to our cause to your family, friends and colleagues.
 To help us help the zoo animals and wildlife, Donate now.

 Click here to see all the species that Wild Animal Health Fund has helped so far.